tbcodes/python_exercise_even_odd_counter/README.md

-# python_exercise_even_odd_counter
+# Python exercise for beginners: Let's create an Even/Odd counter
-Python Exercise - How to create an "Even/Odd numbers counter"
+## Python Exercise - How to create an "Even/Odd numbers counter"